cypress-io/cypress-documentation/source/guides/guides/continuous-integration.md

 ### Helpers

-If the server takes a very long time to start and Cypress times out at first, we recommend using {% url start-server-and-test https://github.com/bahmutov/start-server-and-test %} utility.
+If the server takes a very long time to start, and Cypress times out while loading the page, we recommend using {% url start-server-and-test https://github.com/bahmutov/start-server-and-test %} utility.

 ```shell
 npm install --save-dev start-server-and-test